Cancer Treatment Centers of America: History

-Cancer Treatment Centers of America® (CTCA) was founded in 1988 by Richard J. Stephenson following the death of his mother, Mary Brown Stephenson, who died from lung cancer.
-Stephenson purchased the American International Hospital in Zion, Illinois in 1988 and expanded the hospital to include a radiation center, the Mary Brown Stephenson Radiation Oncology Center.
+Cancer Treatment Centers of America (CTCA) was founded in 1988 by Richard J. Stephenson following the death of his mother, Mary Brown Stephenson, who died from lung cancer.
+Stephenson purchased the American International Hospital in Zion, Illinois, in 1988 and expanded the hospital to include a radiation center, the Mary Brown Stephenson Radiation Oncology Center.
 That center served as the CTCA's first location.

-CTCA formally opened its second hospital on May 7, 1990 in Tulsa, Oklahoma, located in the CityPlex Towers, which were constructed by Oral Roberts as part of the City of Faith hospital.
-Fifteen years later, on April 29th, 2005, the center relocated to a newly constructed 195,845-square-foot hospital in Tulsa.
+CTCA formally opened its second hospital on May 7, 1990, in Tulsa, Oklahoma, located in the CityPlex Towers, which were constructed by Oral Roberts as part of the City of Faith hospital.
+Fifteen years later, on April 29, 2005, the center relocated to a newly constructed 195,845-square-foot (18,194 m²) hospital in Tulsa.

 In 2004, CTCA purchased the former Parkview hospital in Northeast Philadelphia.
-After renovating 104,000 square feet and adding an additional 81,000 square feet for future expansion, CTCA opened the location on December 19, 2005.
-With a total of 200,025 square-foot facility, the Philadelphia location became CTCA's first hospital on the east coast.
-As of March 26, 2021, Temple University announced that it would acquire the Philadelphia location to provide needed office and clinical space for use by Temple University Hospital.
+After renovating 104,000 square feet (9,660 m²) and adding an additional 81,000 square feet (7,525 m²) for future expansion, CTCA opened the location on December 19, 2005.
+With a total of 200,025 square-foot (18,580 m²) facility, the Philadelphia location became CTCA's first hospital on the east coast.
+On March 26, 2021, Temple University announced that it would acquire the Philadelphia location to provide needed office and clinical space for use by Temple University Hospital.

 On Dec.
-29, 2008 CTCA opened Cancer Treatment Centers of America, Phoenix, with a 210,000-square-foot hospital serving patients primary from the west coast.
-On September 18, 2012, Cancer Treatment Centers of America, Atlanta opened its doors to patients.
+29, 2008 CTCA opened Cancer Treatment Centers of America, Phoenix, with a 210,000-square-foot (19,500 m²) hospital serving patients primary from the west coast.
+On September 18, 2012, Cancer Treatment Centers of America, Atlanta opened to patients.
 In 2015, it opened a patient concierge and information office in Mexico City.
-It also advertises in the Middle East, the Caribbean and Latin America, offering patients in these regions the opportunity to pursue treatment at one of its U.S. comprehensive cancer care and research centers.
+It also advertised in the Middle East, the Caribbean and Latin America, offering patients in these regions the opportunity to pursue treatment at one of its U.S. comprehensive cancer care and research centers.

-Each cancer hospital has earned accreditations and certifications from the Joint Commissions, American College of Surgeons Commission on Cancer, and National Accreditation Program of Breast Centers.
+Each cancer hospital earned accreditations and certifications from the Joint Commissions, American College of Surgeons Commission on Cancer, and National Accreditation Program of Breast Centers.

-In June 2021, as part of the organization's downsizing efforts, CTCA closed 2 of its 5 locations: both in Philadelphia and Tulsa.
+In June 2021, as part of the organization's downsizing efforts, CTCA closed 2 of its 5 locations: Philadelphia and Tulsa.
 Temple University Hospital purchased the Philadelphia location.
-CTCA cited regional market difficulties along with low revenue in these locations as reasoning for this closure.
+CTCA cited regional market difficulties along with low revenue in these locations as the reason for this closure.

-It was reported on 12/8/2021 that CTCA would be acquired by Duarte California-based City of Hope National Medical Center for $390M.
+It was reported in December 2021 that CTCA would be acquired by Duarte, California-based City of Hope National Medical Center for $390 million and the acquisition closed in early 2022.

 Clinical services

-In 2016, CTCA offered the TAPUR study also known as the Targeted Agent and Profiling Utilization Registry study.
+In 2016, CTCA offered the TAPUR a (Targeted Agent and Profiling Utilization Registry) study.
 This was led by the American Society of Clinical Oncology (ASCO).